Michigan vs. Northwestern NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Northwestern's games have gone over 50.5 points in three of six chances this season.

-- The combined points per game average of the two teams, 60.3, is 9.8 points greater than Saturday's over/under.

-- This contest's over/under is 11.2 points more than the 39.3 these two squads combine to surrender per game this season.
+- Saturday's total is 9.3 points lower than the two team's combined 60.3 points per game average.

+- The 39.3 combined points per game that these two squads have allowed this season are 11.7 fewer than the 51 over/under in this contest.

-- The Wolverines and their opponents have scored an average of 52.2 points per game in 2021, 1.7 more than Saturday's total.
+- Wolverines games this season feature an average total of 52.2 points, a number 1.2 points higher than Saturday's over/under.

-- In 2021, games involving the Wildcats have averaged a total of 47.5 points, 3.0 fewer than this game's set over/under.
+- The 51 over/under in this game is 3.5 points above the 47.5 average total in Wildcats games this season.

 Michigan Stats and Trends

-- When Michigan puts up more than 23.8 points, it is 5-0 against the spread and 5-0 overall.
+- Michigan is 5-0 against the spread and 5-0 overall in games when it records more than 23.8 points.

-- When Michigan piles up over 410.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Michigan totals over 410.8 yards, the team is 3-0 against the spread and 3-0 overall.

-- This year, the Wolverines have two turnovers, seven fewer than the Wildcats have takeaways (9).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.